LanHsuanLee/PSA/README.md

 # PSA
+1. Read dm3 image using MATLAB.
+The version of MATLAB we use is 2016a.
+2. Analyze particle morphology, size, distribution and other properties for future necessary.
-Read dm3 image using MATLAB, analyze particle morphology, size and distribution, output statistic data and export as excel file
+3. Output statistic data and export them as excel file.